jasonvanbiezen/fullstack-nanodegree-vm/README.md

 ## License

 Code in this repository is licensed under [GPLv2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
+If you use my code in your project, or find it useful, I only ask that you add my name and a link to my github repo.
 However, using this code directly in your Udacity project will constitute a violation of the code of conduct you agreed to when taking your course; please use my code for reference purposes only in this case.